 Warfarin or Clopidogrel (to prevent blood clots)

 Some statins are also affected by the consumption of grapefruit.
-Grapefruit contains a chemical which interferes with enzymes in the body which are responsible for metabolising drugs.
-In the case of statins, grapefruit can cause more of the active ingredient to be present in the system and increase the risk of side effects.
+Grapefruit contains a chemical that interferes with enzymes in the body responsible for metabolising drugs.
+In the case of statins, grapefruit can increase the amount of the active ingredient present in the system, potentially leading to a higher risk of side effects.

 While it is safe to drink alcohol whilst taking statins, you should avoid exceeding 14 units per week.
 Excessive alcohol consumption can increase your risk of side effects.

 Ezetimibe works in a slightly different way to statins.
-Rather than stopping the production of cholesterol in the liver, ezetimibe inhibits cholesterol taken in from food from being absorbed into the bloodstream.
+Rather than stopping the production of cholesterol in the liver, ezetimibe inhibits the absorption of cholesterol from food into the bloodstream.
 As a result, less cholesterol is present in the blood.

 While both ezetimibe and statins are contraindicated in breastfeeding women, the safety of ezetimibe during pregnancy is dependent on whether it is taken alongside a statin.
 It is always best to speak to your doctor before taking any medication if you are pregnant or breastfeeding.